AkashAdhikari01/StomCheat/README.md

 ## Creating Checks
 To create a check, simply create a class that extends `Check` and annotate it with `@CheckData`.
 Then override the `onPacket` method to handle incoming or outgoing packets.
-After you've created your check, make sure to register it with the 'CheckManager' like so:
+After you've created your check, make sure to register it with the `CheckManager` like so:

 ```java
 StomCheat stomCheat = /*your stomcheat insance*/